HubRise/website/content/apps/catalog-manager/en/catalogs.md

 ## Open the Catalogs Page

 The **Catalogs** page is the default page of Catalog Manager.
 It opens when you [launch Catalog Manager](/apps/catalog-manager/launch-catalog-manager).
-At any time, you can return to this page by clicking the logo in the top-left corner of the screen.
+At any time, you can return to this page by clicking the logo in the top left corner of the screen.

 ## Create a Catalog